iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

          min value = 0 , max value = 20 , values less than 0 are set to 0 and values greater than 20 are set to 20
        */
       bendRemovalSensitivity : 8,
+      // to not show a menu item, pass `false` for corresponding menu item title.
+Below are 6 menu item titles.
       // title of add bend point menu item (User may need to adjust width of menu items according to length of this option)
       addBendMenuItemTitle: "Add Bend Point",
       // title of remove bend point menu item (User may need to adjust width of menu items according to length of this option)